 However, things quickly change from good to bad.
 His father is inextricably arrested.
 Sasha cannot make sense of why his father, a loyal Stalin supporter, has been arrested.
 He wants to continue his life, become a Soviet Young Pioneer, and go back to how things are.
 But things are quite strange, and at school the next day, one thing leads to another.
 Now Sasha himself is under suspicion!

-The book quite serious, and yet it’s not at all.
+The book is quite serious, and yet it’s not at all.
 Let me explain.
 The subject matter is serious.
 Although I’ve been exposed to world history, I was not quite aware of just how bad things may have been during Stalin-era Russia.
-This book portrayed families reporting on each, the neighbors reporting on neighbors (for selfish reasons), and the children being indoctrinated in their classrooms.
+This book portrayed families reporting on each, neighbors reporting on neighbors (for selfish reasons), and children being indoctrinated in their classrooms.

 I think it’s an important book for kids to be exposed to because it does showcase a new era that is unfamiliar to contemporary children.
 How much do we take for granted our freedoms?